garysweaver/irie/README.md

     ActiveRecord::Base.send(:include, ActiveModel::ForbiddenAttributesProtection)

-#### Cancan
+#### CanCan

-Though optional, if you decide to use Permitters, the Permitters framework relies on [Cancan][cancan].
+Though optional, if you decide to use Permitters, the Permitters framework relies on [CanCan][cancan].

-Permitters are an object-oriented representation of Strong Parameters, but they also integrate with Cancan.
-Cancan can restrict what resources a given user is allowed to access.
-In Cancan, all permissions are defined in a single location (the Ability class) and not duplicated across controllers, views, and database queries.
+Permitters are an object-oriented representation of Strong Parameters, but they also integrate with CanCan.
+CanCan can restrict what resources a given user is allowed to access.
+In CanCan, all permissions are defined in a single location (the Ability class) and not duplicated across controllers, views, and database queries.

-To setup Cancan, you need a `current_user` method in your `app/controllers/application_controller.rb` or in your service controllers.
+To setup CanCan, you need a `current_user` method in your `app/controllers/application_controller.rb` or in your service controllers.
 For the sake of example, we'll just have it return a new User:

     class ApplicationController < ActionController::Base
       protect_from_forgery